How to protect personal data and comply with GDPR

-In order to comply with the General Data Protection Regulation (GDPR), one of the things that organisations must do is to implement appropriate technical and organisational measures that ensure and demonstrate compliance.
+In order to comply with the GDPR, organisations must implement appropriate technical measures that ensure compliance.
 This is established under Article 32, which delineates the GDPR’s “security of processing standards”, and is required of both data controllers and data processors.

 Privacy by Design and Privacy by Default

 Although supervisory authorities have typically advised that organisations take this approach, for the first time GDPR actually lays out “privacy by design” and “privacy by default” as specific obligations.
-Under this requirement, companies will need to design compliant policies, procedures and systems at the outset of any product of process development.
+Under this requirement, companies will need to design compliant policies and systems from the outset.

-In addition, organisations must give individuals the maximum privacy protection as a baseline, for example, explicit opt it, safeguards to protect consumer data, restricted sharing and retention policies in place.
-One example would be on social media when setting up a new profile privacy settings would, by default, be set to the most privacy-friendly setting, then it would be up to the user to reduce these if they so wished.
-This approach will directly lower the data security risk profile, as the less data you have, the less damaging a breach will be.
+In addition, organisations must give individuals the maximum privacy protection as a baseline.
+For example, explicit opt-ins, safeguards to protect consumer data, restricted sharing, and retention policies.
+For example, if someone creates a new social media profile, the most privacy-friendly settings will be enabled.
+Then it would be up to the user to reduce these if they so wished.
+This approach directly lowers the data security risk profile.
+The less data you have, the less damaging a breach will be.

-An essential principle of data protection, it establishes that personal data should not be retained or further used unless it is necessary for purposes clearly stated at the time of collection.
-The principle of data minimisation applies to the entire lifecycle of the personal data, from the amount collected, the extent of the processing and the period of storage and accessibility.
+An essential principle of data protection, data minimisation establishes that personal data should not be retained or further used unless it is necessary for purposes clearly stated at the time of collection.
+The principle applies to the entire lifecycle of personal data.
+This includes the amount collected, the extent of the processing and the period of storage and accessibility.

-Data must be “adequate, relevant and limited to what is necessary, in relation to the purposes for which they were processed”, meaning controllers need to make sure that they collect enough data to achieve their purpose but not more than what is needed.
+Data must be “adequate, relevant and limited to what is necessary, in relation to the purposes for which they were processed”.
+This means controllers need to make sure that they collect enough data to achieve their purpose but not beyond that.

 Privacy Impact Assessments